Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ----

-## notarizeTransactions
+## notarizeTransaction

 Requests the notarization of a transaction.
 This is the primary method of processing transactions.
-Only one transaction can be processed at one time by *notarizeTransactions*.
+Only one transaction can be processed at one time by *notarizeTransaction*.
 Two transaction items are attached; the first item is a balance agreement, which contains the balance and the list of transaction numbers currently signed out to this **nym**, and the second item contains specific information about the of transaction to be performed (for example, transfer or withdrawal).

 * Attribute `nymboxHash`: Identifier.
 Optional.
 Request will fail if it doesn't match the server version.